Discovering Dry Sherry

 Tio Pepe En Rama (Gonzales Byass) £15.50 full bottle (75cl) The Wine Society

-in Parte Dos of Discovering Dry Sherry, we’ll see how Fino and Oloroso can create other discovering dry sherry styles: Amontillado, Manzanilla, Manzanilla Pasada and Palo Cortado.
+In Parte Dos of Discovering Dry Sherry, we’ll see how Fino and Oloroso can create other dry sherry styles: Amontillado, Manzanilla, Manzanilla Pasada and Palo Cortado.

 Consejo Regulador de la DO Jerez Xérès Sherry

 11402 Jerez de la Frontera (Cádiz)